 A survey conducted by the USFWS revealed that more than half of all refuges allow trapping of wildlife.
-Trapping within the NWRS is allowed for predator control, facilities management, population management, recreation, commerce, and subsistence.
+Trapping in the NWRS is allowed for predator control, facilities management, population management, recreation, commerce, and subsistence.
 Most of the trapping conducted by private citizens on refuges occurs for “commercial” and “recreational” purposes, according to the USFWS.

-Based on past USFWS surveys, however, in the estimated 300 refuges that allow trapping, the vast majority of trappers utilize Conibear kill-type devices, steel-jaw leghold traps (which are banned in over 100 countries), strangulation snares, and “other body-hold devices.”
-Primary target animals trapped on refuges include raccoons, mink, foxes, beavers, coyotes, wolves, skunks, and bobcats.
+Based on past USFWS surveys, in the estimated 300 refuges that allow trapping, the vast majority of trappers utilize Conibear kill-type devices, steel-jaw leghold traps (which are banned in over 100 countries), strangulation snares, and “other body-hold devices.”
+Primary target animals trapped on refuges include raccoons, minks, foxes, beavers, coyotes, wolves, skunks, and bobcats.

-Conibear traps are intended to break or crush an animal’s spinal column, but—as with other body-gripping traps and snares—their efficacy and accuracy is unreliable.
+Conibear traps are intended to break or crush an animal’s spinal column, but—as with other body-gripping traps and snares—their efficacy and accuracy are unreliable.
 Past studies have shown that multiple nontarget animals are captured for every one target animal caught in a Conibear trap and that these devices frequently fail to kill victims instantaneously.